Skip to main content

 3. Place the query in the System folder.

 4. Set the System Key to Merge.
+(This option is only visible after first saving the Query.)

 5. We also recommend using the Description section to document which custom PDF this query powers with as much contextual information included as possible.
 (Some of the information may have to be added once later steps are completed.)